lyft/scoop/README.md

 childScoop.destroy();
 ```

-Typcally you only need to create the root scoop manually.
-All child scoops will be created by Router whenever you advance in navigation.
+You are only required to create the root scoop manually.
+All child scoops will be created by `Router` whenever you advance in navigation.
 Created child scoops will be destroyed whenever you navigate to a previous item in the backstack.

-To control child scoop creation you should extend ScreenScooper class.
-By default screen scooper only adds Screen to each child scoop.
+To control child scoop creation you should extend `ScreenScooper` class.
+By default `ScreenScooper` only adds `Screen` to each child scoop.

 Instead of adding individual services to your scoops, we recommend implementing dagger integration.
 In this case the only added service will be the dagger injector.